 10 Be kindly affectionate to one another with brotherly love, in honor giving preference to one another;

 11 not lagging in diligence, fervent in spirit, serving the Lord.
 (NKJV).

-Therefore, if you claim to belong to Christ and you are not serving Christ and making profits unto Christ with all the resources Christ has entrusted to your care; you are a slothful, wicked, unfruitful and unprofitable steward of God’s resources.
+Therefore, if you claim to belong to Christ and you are not serving Christ and making profits for Christ with all the resources Christ has entrusted to your care, you are a slothful, wicked, unfruitful and unprofitable steward of God’s resources.